 I was wondering what to do with the EnerCHI Asian Salad that I had on hand.
-Then it that these greens would go nicely with the simple Pan Seared Salmon that is a go-to meal in our house.
+Then it occurred to me that these greens would go nicely with the simple Pan Seared Salmon that is a go-to meal in our house.
 This salmon gets quickly cooked with a ginger soy marinade, giving it an Asian accent that promised to work with the greens.
 You can grab the Pan Seared Salmon recipe on this older Cooking Chat post, here I’ll focus on how I prepared the greens and served them with the salmon.

 You can vary the dressing a bit to suit your taste.
 The key elements are some soy sauce, brown rice vinegar and brown sugar (which offsets the slight bitterness of the greens).
 Get the dressing ready, then toss it with the greens as the salmon cooks (which takes under 10 minutes).
 This is a simple yet elegant weeknight meal, with the salmon handsomely served along with the nicely dressed Asian greens!
 Especially nice when you serve it with a good bottle of wine, which we need to mention before getting onto the recipe details….